 Our optometrists use a variety of tests and procedures to examine your eyes, ranging from simple to complex.
 From having you read an eye chart to using a high-powered retinal camera to visualize the tiny structures inside of your eyes, all of these tests are important to the process of accurately evaluating the health of your eyes and recommending an accurate prescription.
 In order to fully evaluate your vision and the health of your eyes, you should expect to spend about an hour for your examination.

 Here are some of the tests that you are likely to participate in during a routine comprehensive eye exam.

 VISUAL ACUITY TEST

-During a cover test, you focus on a small object across the room and then Dr. Klein will cover each of your eyes one at a time while you stare at the target.
-While doing this, he’ll assess whether the uncovered eye must move to pick up the fixation target, which could indicate vision problems such as strabismus or amblyopia.
+During a cover test, you focus on a small object across the room and the doctor will cover each of your eyes one at a time while you stare at the target.
+While doing this, they’ll assess whether the uncovered eye must move to pick up the fixation target, which could indicate vision problems such as strabismus or amblyopia.